DamienFruleux/ZCU111-Doc/1-AXI_DMA.md

 > With a more regular 300 MHz clock :  128 bits * 300 MHz = 38 400 x 10<sup>6</sup> bps = 37.5 Gbps = 4.6875 GB/s (or 4.6875 Go/s)

-Moreover, HP1 and HP2 seem to share the same 128 bits AXI MM interface  [UG1085, figure 1-1, page 29](https://www.xilinx.com/support/documentation/user_guides/ug1085-zynq-ultrascale-trm.pdf), so the speed will not be maximal if they are both used at the same time.
+Moreover, HP1 and HP2 seem to share the same 128 bits AXI4 (MM) interface  [UG1085, figure 1-1, page 29](https://www.xilinx.com/support/documentation/user_guides/ug1085-zynq-ultrascale-trm.pdf), so the speed will not be maximal if they are both used at the same time.

 #### Using Samples per seconds